savoirfairelinux/building-inclusive-open-source-software/docs/E-ICO.md

 The coach of different teams can meet regularly to coordinate and update the accessibility roadmap of the application.
 They also can organize monthly meetings with the all of their teams to report on the improvements, blockers and perspectives.
 The main goal is to normalize accessibility and inclusiveness as routine parts of development.

-We highly recommand creating a template of issues for accessibility and encouraging users and developers to fill them when encountering an issue.
+We highly recommend creating a template of issues for accessibility and encouraging users and developers to fill them when encountering an issue.
 This would make it easier for developers to pic up an accessibility issue in the backlog and fix it.

 If you want to learn further on this topic, the [Agile Accessibility Handbook](https://accessibility.deque.com/agile-accessibility-handbook) mentioned previously is a very solid starting point.